sagihaider/sagihaider.github.io/_pages/teamAI.md

 ***
 ## PhD Students (Past & Present)

+* **Mr Mohsin Ali** is currently a full-time PhD student started in April 2022.
+Mohsin is exploring explainable AI and it's application to healthcare.
+Professor John Q Gan co-supervising Mohsin.

+* **Mr Rahmat** is currently a full-time PhD student started in April 2022.
+Rahmat is working on Computer Vision techniques for improving Melanona detection performance.
+Professor John Q Gan is the main supervisor and I am co-supervising.

 * **Mr John Bosco Uroko** is currently a part-time PhD student started in April 2021.
 John is exploring deep learning and data fusion techniques in BCI robotics.
 Dr Liang Hu is the main supervisor and I am co-supervising him with Professor Gu, Dongbing.

 ***